dyno-might/dyno-might.github.io/_posts/2021-07-01-gender-equality-paradox.md

 <img src="/img/gender-equality-paradox/gggi_vs_bigi.svg" alt="gggi vs bigi" loading="lazy">
 </a>

-According to BIGI, Saudi Arabia—where women can only show their [hands and eyes in public](https://en.wikipedia.org/wiki/Women%27s_rights_in_Saudi_Arabia#Hijab_and_dress_code) and must have a [legal male guardian](https://en.wikipedia.org/wiki/Women%27s_rights_in_Saudi_Arabia#Male_guardians)—is basically the same as Switzerland.
-Lesotho—the tiny country inside South Africa—is by far the most women-favored place in the entire world.
+According to BIGI, Saudi Arabia—where women can only show their [hands and eyes in public](https://en.wikipedia.org/wiki/Women%27s_rights_in_Saudi_Arabia#Hijab_and_dress_code) and must have a [legal male guardian](https://en.wikipedia.org/wiki/Women%27s_rights_in_Saudi_Arabia#Male_guardians)—is basically the same as Switzerland, and Lesotho—the tiny country inside South Africa—is by far the most women-favored place in the entire world.
 Ooohkaaay.

 This isn't to say that BIGI is *bad* exactly.
 They [specifically discuss Saudi Arabia](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0205349#sec011) in their paper.
 My point is that it doesn't capture what we have in mind in this context.
+So while we *do* seem to get a paradox with BIGI, I think it's meaningless and we should forget about it.

 ### Other measures of women in STEM